 The IRS may charge you interest and penalties.

-Another possible consequence of not filing your own return is that someone else might use your Social Security number and file a false return, stealing your identity.
+Another possible consequence of not filing your own tax return is someone else might use your Social Security number and file a false tax return, stealing your identity.
 If this happens, when you do file, your return and any refund will be delayed while the IRS determines which return is correct.

-“Losing” your refund
+Losing your refund